-- 84. Support for the development of corporate policy for the Council, - 85.
-Gathering and analysis of demographic, performance and other data relating to North Ayrshire, its neighbourhoods, and its partners. - 86.
-To manage and administer the Council's corporate performance planning, monitoring and continuous improvement arrangements including those relating to the Council Plan, the annual Council Plan Delivery Plan, the Council Plan Performance Framework and the Public Performance Report. - 87.
-To co-ordinate the gathering and analysis of corporate data, performance or benchmarking information and any returns or other information relating to such performance information. - 88.
-To support and coordinate Council entries for awards. - 89.
-To support and coordinate Council corporate assessment for the European Foundation of Quality Management, Public Sector Improvement Framework or Recognised for Excellence or other quality systems. - 90.
-Act as the Council's representative for functions of the Registrar General for Scotland as regards statistics and Census. - 91.
-To support functions of the Council relating to health improvement of Council employees. - To develop policies and procedures and otherwise to help ensure the Council complies with its duties under the Equalities Act, The United Nations Convention on the Rights of the Child, the Fairer Scotland Duty and the island-proofing requirements of the Islands (Scotland) Act 2018. - 93.
-To coordinate and support the development of the Child Poverty Report and Action Plan.
+- 84. To manage and administer the Council's Community Planning arrangements. - 85.
+To manage and administer the Council's Locality Planning arrangements. - Support for the development of corporate policy for the Council, including the Fair for All Strategy - 87.
+Gathering and analysis of demographic, performance and other data relating to North Ayrshire, its neighbourhoods, and its partners. - 88.
+To manage and administer the Council's performance planning and monitoring arrangements including preparation of the Locality Outcomes Improvement Plan, Strategic Priorities, Council Plan and to make arrangements for Directorate and operational plans. - 89.
+To co-ordinate the gathering and analysis of corporate data, performance or benchmarking information and any returns or other information relating to such performance information. - 90.
+To support and coordinate Council entries for awards.

+- 91. To support and coordinate Council corporate assessment for the European Foundation of Quality Management, Public Sector Improvement Framework or Recognised for Excellence or other quality systems. - 92.
+To provide support to Police and Fire Liaison Officers. - 93.
+Act as the Council's representative for functions of the Registrar General for Scotland as regards statistics and Census. - 94.
+To support functions of the Council relating to health improvement of Council employees. - 95.
+To develop policies and procedures and otherwise to help ensure the Council complies with its duties under the Equalities Act.